 How to choose a power supply for LED strips?

-Imagine the situation: you purchase an LED strip for your living room, furniture lighting, or an impressive facade.
-The installation goes smoothly, the initial start-up is successful, but after a moment it turns out that the ends of the strip light up dimly, the power supply heats up alarmingly, and the entire lighting doesn't look as you planned.
-This is a scenario that occurs surprisingly often, and in most cases, the culprit is an improperly chosen power supply.
+Imagine this situation: you buy an LED strip for your living room, furniture backlighting, or a striking façade.
+Installation goes smoothly, and the first start-up is successful too, but after a while it turns out that the ends of the strip shine less brightly, the power supply heats up worryingly, and the whole lighting setup does not look as you planned.
+This is a scenario that happens surprisingly often, and in most cases the culprit is an incorrectly selected power supply.

-In this article, we explain step by step how to select the right power supply for your LED strip so that your installation works reliably, safely, and for many years.
+In this article, we explain step by step how to choose the right power supply for an LED strip so that your installation operates reliably, safely, and for many years.

 Data